- Inline training data. Pass

 Input modes

 Pick one.
-The training set, however it is produced, must have 2+ labels and 5+ examples per label, else the job fails.generate and label_data synthesize or label data through the OpenAI Batch API, so the job spends a few minutes on data before training. status stays running the whole time.
+The training set, however it is produced, must have 2+ labels and 5+ examples per label, else the job fails.generate and label_data synthesize or label data through the OpenAI Batch API, so the job spends a few minutes on data before training. status reads validating_files during this phase, then moves to running.
 Poll as usual.training_data: labeled rows you supply.

 generate: no data; synthesize it from a description.